giriaryan694-a11y/TermuxCodeSpace/README.md

 **What it can do:**

-* Log every request: timestamp, allow/deny verdict, method, host, port
+* Log every request: timestamp, allow/deny verdict, method, host, port — for both plain HTTP and HTTPS (`CONNECT`)
 * Block or unblock individual domains (`b` menu)
 * Flip a codespace into "restricted" mode (`R`) — default-deny, only domains you've explicitly allowed can be reached; press `R` again to go back to open
+* Turn the proxy off entirely (`p`) for a codespace that needs to run fully direct — no logging, no filtering, until you switch it back on
+* Route `apt update` / `apt install` through the same proxy as everything else, via an `Acquire::http::Proxy` / `Acquire::https::Proxy` config written into the codespace automatically
+* Rewrite that codespace's `apt` sources to use `https://` mirrors instead of `http://`, so package downloads are encrypted end-to-end and not just tunnelled in the clear to the proxy

 **What it can't do (by design):**

 * It's a domain-level filter, not deep packet inspection.
 HTTPS is tunnelled via `CONNECT` and never decrypted, so only the hostname is ever visible — not the path, headers, or body.
-* It only sees traffic that respects the `http_proxy` / `https_proxy` environment variables.
+* It only sees traffic that respects the `http_proxy` / `https_proxy` environment variables (or, for `apt`, its own `Acquire::*::Proxy` settings).
 A process using raw sockets, a custom DNS resolver, or hardcoded IPs can bypass it.
 * It runs as a normal, unprivileged process on the Termux host — no `iptables`, no root, no network namespace tricks.
 That's intentional (keeps the whole setup rootless), but it's a cooperative proxy, not a transparent firewall.

 ### Viewing the log